dgroomes/react-playground/wish-list.md

 * Cache the document in the browser.
   * Use http headers and cache between page reloads/visits?
 Or just cache for the same session and accommodate loading from the cache when flipping between documents via URL hash changes?
+* Defect. `Hello from the <HelloHeader> element!` text is showing up and is a visual defect.